srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 Finally we have **InvalidRequest** which is used to indicate that the packet sent by client is invalid so it provides a way to indicate that the packet status.
 This packet should only sent from server to client not from client to server.

+#### Packet Length

+The **Packet Length** field specifies the length of the packet, which is the sum of the length of the header and the length of the body.
+This field is used to determine the size of the packet, allowing for efficient and organized data transmission within the application.
+This field is First field in all of the packets.

 ### InvalidRequest

 The **InvalidRequest** is used to indicate that the packet is invalid.
 This packet contains the following fields:

 #### Header

+- **Packet Length**: This field specifies the length of the packet, for invalid packet it is length of error code and error message.
 - **Packet Type**: This field specifies the type of packet, which is set to 0x00 for the Invalid Packet.
-- **Packet Length**: This field specifies the length of the packet, for invalid packet it is length of error code and error message.

 #### Body